rlipsc/polymorph/README.md

 ## Instances in components

 `registerComponents` generates and inserts instance types before the component definitions themselves.
-This lets you use instance types within component definitions, and have type safe many-to-one links to components.
+This lets you use instance types within component definitions and have type safe links to other components.

 Instance types are always defined as the component type name postfixed with "Instance".